 Want this checked against your specific situation?

-England (Plymouth).
-The Renters' Rights Act 2025 abolishes Section 21 no-fault notices for new tenancies; converts most existing fixed-term assured shorthold tenancies to periodic tenancies; introduces a PRS database; introduces a Landlord Redress Scheme; and extends Section 8 mandatory grounds.
-Commencement is staged; the framework affects new tenancies and (after a transitional window) existing AST stock.
+In England (Plymouth), the Renters' Rights Act 2025 abolishes Section 21 no-fault notices for new tenancies, converts most existing fixed-term assured shorthold tenancies to periodic tenancies, introduces a PRS database and a Landlord Redress Scheme, and extends Section 8 mandatory grounds.
+Commencement is staged, so it affects new tenancies and (after a transitional window) your existing AST stock.

-Wales (Cardiff).
-The Renting Homes (Wales) Act 2016, in force since 1 December 2022, replaced the Welsh assured-shorthold framework with a new occupation-contracts regime.
-Welsh tenancies sit under standard, secure, or introductory occupation contracts; the no-fault notice mechanics, possession grounds, and tenant protections differ from the RRA 2025 framework in material ways.
-A landlord cross-porting English practices to Welsh property risks non-compliance on the Welsh side; a landlord cross-porting Welsh practices to English property risks misframing on the post-RRA-2025 English side.
+In Wales (Cardiff), the Renting Homes (Wales) Act 2016, in force since 1 December 2022, replaced the Welsh assured-shorthold framework with an occupation-contracts regime.
+Welsh tenancies sit under standard, secure, or introductory occupation contracts, and the no-fault notice mechanics, possession grounds, and tenant protections differ from RRA 2025 in ways that matter.
+Carry your English practices straight over to a Welsh property and you risk non-compliance on the Welsh side; carry Welsh practices into England and you misread the post-RRA-2025 English position.

-The practical operative point: operate two separate tenancy frameworks.
-The Welsh property follows RHWA 2016 with Rent Smart Wales licensing.
-The English property follows RRA 2025 with Plymouth selective licensing (where designated).
-Tenancy documents, notices, and possession routes are distinct on each side.
+The practical answer is to run two separate tenancy frameworks.
+Your Welsh property follows RHWA 2016 with Rent Smart Wales licensing.
+Your English property follows RRA 2025 with Plymouth selective licensing where designated.
+The tenancy documents, notices, and possession routes are distinct on each side, so keep them distinct.

-Plymouth's regeneration framework around the city centre, the waterfront, and the University of Plymouth catchment drives student-let and young-professional rental demand.
-Tax-relevant overlays for landlords investing in regeneration-corridor stock:
+Plymouth's regeneration around the city centre, the waterfront, and the University of Plymouth catchment drives student-let and young-professional demand.
+If you are buying regeneration-corridor stock, a few reliefs are worth knowing about:

 - Capital allowances on plant and machinery within the commercial portion of mixed-use redevelopment (CAA 2001 Part 2).